Elbow (band): 2015–2018: Departure of Richard Jupp and Little Fictions

 In July 2015, Elbow released the Lost Worker Bee EP.
 Announced in June to the NME, Garvey stated "Elbow are involved in various solo projects and collaborative endeavours for the next few months and we just felt we really wanted to get 'something' away to tide fans over until the next album."

 In October 2015, Guy Garvey released his first solo album Courting the Squall, preceded by a short UK tour.

 On 13 January 2016, Elbow released a 45-second long video filmed by Mark Potter with the tagline "Elbow 7. vibes.", showing the band working on guitar, keyboard and rhythm parts, as a possible indication that the band were in early stages of writing for their seventh album.

 It was announced on 6 March 2016, that drummer Richard Jupp would be leaving the group and their forthcoming album would go ahead without him.
 They have since worked with session drummer Alex Reeves, taking an official photo with him in 2019.

 On 27 July 2016, Elbow announced that their new album would be released on 3 February 2017, and would coincide with a British tour that would take place late February through March of the same year.
 They later released dates and a pre-order link through their website, with the initial cover art being a white background with black text reading "Elbow".

 On 6 December 2016, Elbow released further details of the new record.
 It was revealed the title was Little Fictions, and that it would be released on CD, on vinyl, for digital download, and as a limited edition boxset, all available through their webstore.
 The lead single, "Magnificent (She Says)", debuted on Jo Whiley's BBC Radio 2 show and was later added to the Elbow YouTube page.
 On 10 February 2017, Little Fictions reached number 1 on the UK Albums Chart, making the record their second to top the chart.

-The band kicked off their US Tour in support of the album on 1 November with a sold-out show at The Paradise Rock Club in Boston, MA.
+The band kicked off their US Tour in support of the album on 1 November with a sold-out show at The Paradise Rock Club in Boston, Massachusetts.

-The band performed "Magnificent (She Says)" on The Tonight Show starring Jimmy Fallon on 2 November 2017.
+The band performed "Magnificent (She Says)" on The Tonight Show Starring Jimmy Fallon on 2 November 2017.
 Also recorded, but not aired was a shorter version of "One Day Like This" which was released to the Tonight Show's YouTube channel.

 On 10 November 2017, Elbow released a cover of "Golden Slumbers" by The Beatles.
 It was used in the 2017 John Lewis Christmas advert, titled Moz the Monster.